gregology/gregology.github.io/_posts/2020-12-06-router-rebooter.md

 ---
 title: "Automatically reboot router on lost Internet connection with Sonoff switch and Tasmota"
+description: "I flashed Tasmota onto a Sonoff switch so it automatically power-cycles my router when the Internet drops."
 author: Greg
 layout: post
 permalink: /2020/12/router-rebooter/